By Dr. Paul Berggreen

 Q. What’s the most cutting-edge application you’re seeing now?
 What other innovations might we see in the near future?

 A. I recently viewed a demonstration of a product called Photon Med.
 It’s basically a consult accelerator on steroids, allowing referring physicians such as ER doctors to consult a specialist and simultaneously send their pertinent information and images to that specialist’s smartphone.
 The information is relevant and the interface is slick.
-It’s being rolled out nationwide just this month in selected hospitals, and I think it has great potential.
+It’s being rolled out nationwide just this month in selected hospitals that have hospital room dividers, and I think it has great potential.
 Doctors are going to find that extremely useful.
 It’s just one example of a new type of tool that makes physicians’ lives more efficient and easier while tying networks of physicians together.
 The accountable care organization movement and hospital networks will find these types of tools irresistible.
 We’re going to see more of this type of tool in the near future.

 Q. What mHealth tool or trend will likely die out or fail?